ManoManoTech/loggia/ROADMAP.md

 ### Improve Loggia's internal quality

-- Auto generate configuration docs using our decorators and an mkdocs plugin
+- Auto-generate configuration docs using our decorators and a mkdocs plugin
 - Move monkey patches else where into a custom LogRecordFactory and LoggerFactory
 - All code shown in documentation is derived from the test suite
 - Remove dependency on `pythonjsonlogger`